Competition for Solar Tax Equity Is Reaching a Fever Pitch

 Regardless of the election outcome, the high-level trend is clear: After the short-term crunch, solar tax equity will likely become less important for solar project financing starting in 2022.

-As the investment tax credit decreases, companies deploy limited safe-harbored equipment, and solar costs continue their downward trend, demand for solar tax equity will decrease.
+As the ITC decreases, companies deploy limited safe-harbored equipment and solar costs continue their downward trend, demand for solar tax equity will decrease.

-The era of tax credit monetization dictating solar project financing is slowly drawing to a close.
+The era of tax-credit monetization dictating solar project financing is slowly drawing to a close.

-Michelle Davis is a senior solar analyst at Wood Mackenzie and author of 'Solar tax equity in 2020: Clarifying the constraints'
+Michelle Davis is a senior solar analyst at Wood Mackenzie and author of the research insight "Solar tax equity in 2020: Clarifying the constraints."